BICOMPONENT Fibers (Educational Research)

 Use of Side-by-side Bicomponent Fibers

-fibers.
+Side-by-side Fibers are generally used as self-crimping Fibers.
 There are several systems used to obtain a self-crimping fiber.

 The difference in the shrinkage between the components,